tom-pollak/tom-pollak.github.io/md/soft_sampling.md

 ### 4.4 Scheduled Sampling

-Not obvious exactly how to incorportate the ground truth into the sampling.
+Not obvious exactly how to incorporate the ground truth into the sampling.
 Discrete decoding handles this simply with "teacher-forcing", replacing the predicted embedding with the correct one.

 We may need to mix the ground truth with the soft sample to stabilize training.